 Two Oceans Restaurant is one of the most popular places to dine in the Cape.
 It consistently scores top marks on TripAdvisor, and not just for it’s unbelievable panoramic views over False Bay – the food is fresh, tasty, and there’s something for everyone on offer.

 If you intend having lunch at Two Oceans Restaurant, particularly over the festive season, make sure you reserve a table.
-You can do so online, via the Two Oceans Restaurant website, or you can call them at +27 21 780 9200.
+You can do so online, via the Two Oceans Restaurant contact form, or you can call them at +27 21 780 9200.

 - Go Informal

 If you’re looking for a less traditional lunch over the festive season, why not rally the family for a picnic at Bortjiesrif or Buffels Bay?
 Each offer beautiful views over the ocean and have basic braai facilities.
 While much of the ocean at Cape Point is quite rough, the tidal pools provide generally safe swimming conditions for you to cool off after a hot summer’s day at Cape Point.